 Ronald J. Goguen has been a director of the Company and the Bank since 1990.
-Since 1980, he has been the President and Chief Executive Officer, and a director of Major Drilling Group International Inc., a Canadian corporation that provides contract drilling services primarily to companies in the mineral and metals industries ("Major Drilling").
+He is a director and Co-Chairman of the board of Major Drilling Group International Inc., a Canadian corporation that provides contract drilling services primarily to companies in the mineral and metals industries ("Major Drilling").
 Major Drilling common shares are traded on the Toronto Stock Exchange.
-Mr. Goguen also serves on the board of directors of Roycefield Resources, a public mining company, whose shares are listed on the Toronto Stock Exchange.
+Mr. Goguen also is the President of Royal Oaks Real Estate, Inc. and also of Royal Oaks Golf & Country Club, Inc.